How Do I Introduce Milk To My Toddler?

-If your little one is used to drinking warmed baby formula or room temperature breastmilk, then the switch to ice cold milk might be a tough transition.
-If necessary you can begin with warmed milk and slowly transition to cooler milk until your little one is happy drinking it right out of the fridge.8
+If your little one is used to drinking warmed infant formula or room temperature breastmilk, then the switch to ice cold milk might be a tough transition.
+If necessary, you can begin with gently warmed milk and slowly transition to cooler milk until your little one is happy drinking it right out of the fridge.

-Try mixing milk with infant formula or breastmilk
+Try mixing milk with prepared infant formula or breastmilk

-*Note that the American Academy of Pediatrics only recommends cow’s milk or soy milk as appropriate milks for toddlers.
-Other plant-based milks have lower amounts of protein, often are too low in fat, and many are not fortified in calcium and vitamin D.
+*Note that the American Academy of Pediatrics only recommends cow’s milk or soymilk as appropriate milks for toddlers.
+Other plant-based milk alternatives have lower amounts of protein, are often too low in fat, and many are not fortified in calcium and vitamin D.

-Ease the transition as necessary by working milk into foods your child likes
+Ease the transition as necessary by adding milk to foods your child likes

-If your little one isn’t taking to milk very quickly, try incorporating it into fresh fruit smoothies, hot whole grain cereals (use milk instead of water for cooking), beat into scrambled eggs and omelets and mash with sweet or regular potatoes.
+If your little one isn’t taking to milk very quickly, try incorporating it into fresh fruit smoothies, warm whole grain cereals (use milk instead of water for cooking), beat into scrambled eggs and omelets, and mash with sweet or regular potatoes.

 You can also provide other dairy-based foods such as yogurt and cheese to help meet your little one’s needs.2 While these foods will help provide protein and calcium, they are often not fortified in vitamin D.